lmfit/uncertainties/doc/index.rst

 codes.

 Calculations involving numbers with uncertainties are made **very simple** thanks to this package.
-In fact, it transparently calculates the `numerous derivatives`_ required by linear error propagation theory.
+In fact, it :ref:`transparently
+<derivatives>` calculates the `numerous derivatives`_ required by
+linear error propagation theory.

 Calculations of results with uncertainties, or of derivatives, can either be performed in an **interactive session**, or in programs